Social selling is the practice of using your brand's social media accounts to connect and interact with individual prospects and customers.

 Keep reading to discover how you can leverage social media platforms to reach your sales goals.

-According to eMarketer, 37% of US Facebook users will make a purchase on the platform in 2023, making it an ideal social media selling platform.
+According to eMarketer, 37% of US Facebook users made a purchase on the platform in 2023, making it an ideal social media selling platform.

 With the Facebook Shops feature, you can create a free online store and focus your selling efforts here.
 With simple and appealing design tools, you can customize your storefront to your liking, while also having the ability to interact with your customers through other Meta products such as Messenger, Whatsapp, or Instagram Direct.